KarolMaliglowka/KarolMaliglowka/README.md

 I started on 8-bit Atari writing in basic ...

-now backend in dotnet frontend angular
+now, backend: dotnet, frontend: Angular, Typescript,

-what do I want to learn? python, micropython, machine learning ...
+What do I want to learn?
+Python, MicroPython (Raspberry Pi Pico), Machine Learning ... focus on work, ability to plan projects and tasks

 <!--